Brianetta/StickyLocks/README.md

 **chatprefix** is a short text added to the start of chat lines in square brackets.
 So, the default setting of *SL* would look like *\[SL] Some output here*.

-The **integration** section includes keys for plugin integration.
-Currently there are two, **towny** and **worldguard**.
-If set to true, the plugin will attempt to detect these plugins, and will use them to help determine whether a player should be allowed to lock a protectable block.
-If set to false, that plugin will be ignored.
 ## License ##

 StickyLocks is [GPL](http://www.gnu.org/copyleft/gpl.html).